 DOE first proposed a risk-based cleanup reform strategy as part of its FY2003 budget request.
-Numerous questions were presented during the FY2003 appropriations debate as to whether the use of risk-based approaches would provide adequate environmental protection.
+In the 107th Congress, numerous questions were presented during the FY2003 appropriations debate as to whether the use of risk-based approaches would provide adequate environmental protection.
 Prior to final action on FY2003 appropriations, DOE signed letters of intent with EPA and the states to accelerate cleanup at most of its sites.
 Some Members criticized DOE's attempt to implement its cleanup reform strategy prior to the appropriation of funds as premature.
 While Congress did appropriate funding to honor these agreements, it provided the funds under the existing account structure rather than under a separate cleanup reform account that DOE had proposed.
 Some Members expressed concern about how the funds would have been distributed among the sites if DOE had been given an unallocated lump sum under a new account.
-Similar criticisms about the use of risk-based approaches to clean up nuclear waste sites, and DOE's proposal to significantly alter the structure of existing appropriations accounts to fund such approaches, may be raised during the FY2004 appropriations debate.